 We will release weekly episodes every Monday and decided to kick everything off with a 10-part series focused on strategic planning.
 In this first episode of the Cultivating Business Growth Podcast, we are talking about the vision and long-term business goals.
 Feel free to listen to the series as a whole, or just grab the episodes you feel you need right now.

 As you might know, we are business advisors, who also happen to be CPAs.
 Our success in our 100% virtual firm is largely due to our unique approach in serving our clients and looking at their business as a whole.
 We talk to many people who are surprised to hear about our strategies and approach as CPAs and thought it would be great to share a different perspective on business growth strategies to business owners at every stage.

 What we cover in this episode:

-- 5:00 – Where to start when establishing a vision and long-term goals.
+- 05:00 – Where to start when establishing a vision and long-term business goals.

 - 10:30 – I have my vision.
 Now what?
-How to establish 3-year goals for your company.
+How do I establish long-term business goals?

 - 15:00 – Why this is crucial and what it could ultimately mean for you to accomplish these goals